beyarkay/masters-thesis/src/03_lit_review.md

 intuitive to use, so would see use in commercial applications like the CyberGlove, the PowerGlove, and the DataGlove.

-Surface Electromyography (sEMG or EMG) measures the electrical impulses of a user's muscles.
-This method generally involves a very noisy signal and does not have the interpretability of a flex sensor and so requires advanced machine learning techniques to classify the data.
-It was used for gesture recognition by @zhangHandGestureRecognition2009.
-A general overview of the use of Myoelectric signals provided by the survey
-@asgharioskoeiMyoelectricControlSystems2007.

 Accelerometers measure linear acceleration in up to three axes, and Inertial Measurement Units (IMUs) can measure linear and rotational acceleration, although the exact details about what is measured often depend on the product